PetervanLunteren/streamlit-AddaxAI/README.md

 ## Prerequisites

-**macOS Only**: This application is currently designed for macOS systems only.
+This application is will be available for macOS, Windows, and Linux.
+But is currently tested for macOS and Linux only.
+If you want to contribute and are on Windows, we need to fix that first.
+Shouldn't be too hard, just something that needs to be done.

-No external dependencies required!
 The application includes its own micromamba binary for managing Python environments.

 ## Installation